ngergs/websrv/README.md

   -gzip
         Whether to send gzip encoded response.
 See config-file for setting the detailed types.
 As default gzip is used when activated for test/css, text/html and application/javascript (default true)
   -gzip-level int
         The compression level used for gzip compression.
 See the golang gzip documentation for details.
 Only applies to on-the-fly compression.
-The in-memory-fs (when used) uses for static files always gzip.BestCompression (default -1)
+The in-memory-fs (when used) uses for static files always gzip.BestCompression (default 1)
   -health
-        Whether to start the health check endpoint (/ under a separate port) (default true) -health-access-log
+        Whether to start the health check endpoint (under a separate port) (default true) -health-access-log
         Prints an access log for the health check endpoint to stdout.
   -health-port int